Open Science Grid Consortium: Architecture

-Peerage
+Peering

 The grid is peered with other grids, including TeraGrid, LHC Computing Grid, the European Grid Infrastructure, and the Extreme Science and Engineering Discovery Environment (XSEDE), allowing data and resources from those grids to be shared.

 Study

 The grid's architecture has been studied by many researchers in the fields of computer science and information systems.
 Research about the OSG has been published in Science and Lecture Notes in Computer Science.

 Funding

 The consortium is funded by the Department of Energy and National Science Foundation, and has received a $30 million joint grant.